 A change in any of the terms or conditions of restricted shares granted to two co-founders is accounted for as a modification of the awards.
 The cumulative amount of share-based compensation expenses that would be recognized is the original grant-date fair value of the award plus any incremental fair value resulting from the modification.
-We calculate incremental compensation expense of a modification as the excess of the fair value of the original awards immediately before its terms are modified at the modification date.
+We calculate incremental compensation expense of a modification as the excess of the fair value of the modified awards over the fair value of the original awards immediately before its terms are modified at the modification date.
 For vested restricted shares, we recognize incremental compensation cost in the period when the modification occurs.
 For restricted shares not being fully vested, we recognize the sum of the incremental compensation expense and the remaining unrecognized compensation expense for the original awards over the remaining requisite service period after modification.